ShengjunTang/Effective-Indoor-Space-Partitioning-EISPGeo/README.md

+## Source Code Sharing
+If you would like to using the source code for research purpose, please fill out an agreement to the code using Terms of Use, using your institutional email addresses, and send it to us at shenjuntang@szu.edu.cn.

 # Effective-Indoor-Space-Partitioning (EISPGeo)

 Back to Geometry: Effective Indoor Space Partitioning from Point Clouds by Integrated 2D-3D Geometric Features (EISPGeo), Submitted to ISPRS Journal of Photogrammetry and Remote Sensing,2024